-Upper limits on a stochastic gravitational wave background using LIGO and Virgo interferometers at 600-1000 Hz
+Upper limits on a stochastic GW background using LIGO and Virgo interferometers at 600-1000 Hz

 Using data taken between November 2005 and September 2007, the Laser Interferometer Gravitational-wave Observatory (LIGO) Scientific Collaboration and the Virgo Collaboration have placed upper limits on the amplitude of the stochastic gravitational wave background.